 The key focus of our International Program is building the capacity of environmental lawyers in the South Pacific to protect the environment through the law

 We provide assistance to organisations across the South Pacific and especially in Fiji, PNG, Solomon Islands, and Vanuatu.
-Issues are covered include; climate change, marine environments, forestry and mining.
+Issues we tackle with our partners include climate change, threats to marine environments, forestry, and mining.

 This work acknowledges the vulnerability of forest and marine environments in the South Pacific and the need for environmental law expertise and support in these countries.